vica781/Weather_Info_CLI/README.md

 - Once the app is built, and the link click "View", click on it to go to the site with the deployed Python app.

 The application is finally deployed on the link [https://weather-info-vk781-59b552e10969.herokuapp.com/](https://weather-info-vk781-59b552e10969.herokuapp.com/).

+### Deployment on RENDER

+After HEROKU changed the free tier limitations, the application was redeployed on RENDER.

+The application is finally deployed on the link [https://weather-info-cli.onrender.com/](https://weather-info-cli.onrender.com/).

 [Back to the top ⇧](#table-of-contents)